Deedone/highheat/README.md

 If you are in a hurry, baking with HighHeat is the way to go.

-HighHeat is an alternative to bitbake for fast iterative development.
-To reduce the time from changing the code to running it on the target, HighHeat skips the whole bitbake process and builds the recipe directly in the workdir and deploys it to the existing image on the target.
+HighHeat offers a swift alternative to BitBake for rapid iterative development.
+By bypassing the entire BitBake process, HighHeat directly builds the recipe in the work directory and deploys it to the existing image on the target, significantly reducing the time from code changes to execution.
+Additionally, HighHeat is compatible with [Moulin](https://github.com/xen-troops/moulin).

-HighHeat is compatible with [Moulin](https://github.com/xen-troops/moulin)
+HH does not check any dependencies, nor does it create images from scratch or touches bitbake metadata.
+You need to have the project built at least once with BitBake before using HighHeat.

 # Roadmap
 - [x] Implement edit